-I'd love to show you a way to re-use these beautiful pieces of glass to make elegant centerpieces for parties or just great home decor.
+I'm going to show you a way to re-use these beautiful pieces of glass to make elegant centerpieces for parties or just great home décor.

 Once the labels are completely off the bottle, I use a pair of scissors to snip off the top foil and then use rubbing alcohol to thoroughly clean the bottle.

 Gather your paint colors.
 For this tutorial I am using Robins Egg, 1950's Green, Limestone and a Metallic Gold Glaze.
 I like using a trash bag on my counter to protect my work area.

 I am starting with the lightest color, Limestone.
 Load the end of your bristles with paint and lightly dab a little off into a rag.

 You want to dab light coats on the bottle to layer all of the colors.

 Work around the bottle dabbing and pouncing to add color throughout.
 Make sure to add to the bottom of the bottle and the top of the neck for good coverage.

 The bottle I am using for this tutorial is green so you can see a bit of that color through the paint.
 I don't like to completely cover the bottle up and I like to let a little of the original color peek through.
 Allow this first layer to dry and then begin to add your second color.